In the first half of 2018, mergers and acquisitions totaled more than 2.5 trillion dollars...

 - Pension funds.
 Despite a long period of reticence, pension funds from many countries (United States, Japan, etc.) have begun to integrate sustainable finance criteria into the way they manage capital.

 - Private banking and wealth management.
-Over the next 30 years, 41,000 billion dollars in capital will be transferred from Baby Boomers and Generation X to Millennials, who have shown a firm commitment to effecting positive social change through their investments.
+Over the next 30 years, more than 30 trillion dollars in capital will be transferred from Baby Boomers and Generation X to Millennials, who have shown a firm commitment to effecting positive social change through their investments.
 According to EY, 17% of Millennials prefer to invest in companies that meet the highest ESG standards, compared with just 9% among older generations.
 That means demand for green financial products has only one direction to go: up!

 “ sustainable finance comes down to integrating all the major challenges facing society, from human rights to environmental protection, as well as diversity and curbing inequality, into our decisions and the advice we give to customers ”